jingshiliu/qc_cloud_computing/Notes/KeyValueStore/readme.md

 ##### Hinted Handoff

-pass data beyond N nodes(replicas) if they fail to reach W or R success. usually are on preference list
+pass data beyond N nodes(replicas) if they fail to reach W or R success. usually are on preference list.
+Then perodically try to forward the data to the intended replica node.

 <img src="images/8.png" width="700"/>